 There’s a very strong emphasis on the practical applications of meditation.
 He explains how a practice can aid us in working through our own inner difficulties and in fostering positive states of mind (emotional stability, attention, day-to-day calme etc.) Highly recommended.

 Robert Butera is a yoga teacher with a great deal of experience studying contemplative practices from an academic standpoint.
 That said, his work is never stuffy!
-The book outlines six different types of meditation – breath, visualization, mantra, devotion, mindfulness, contemplative enquiry – and the emphasis is on finding the best one for your particular temperament.
+The book outlines six different types of meditation – breath, visualization, mantra, devotion, mindfulness, contemplative inquiry – and the emphasis is on finding the best one for your particular temperament.

 It’s a great manual, especially because of the personal approach, and Butera’s deep knowledge of his subject shines through on every page.
 It’s a longer book so it may be best-suited for those with a little more time.

 I also included this in my list, “Best Mindfulness Books (for Busy People)“.
 The unique thing about this book is that Mark’s approach is directed specifically a those who struggle to find time for meditation.
 His philosophy is simple: capitalize on those moments when you’re not really doing anything (in the shower, on the train to work, walking between meetings or down the street etc.) to practice, even if only for a minute.
-All of these small moments, added up, will create a genuinely transformative force in your life.
+All of these small moments added up, will create a genuinely transformative force in your life.
 There’s a lot about this path that I like and it really does make a difference.